uw-labs/strongbox/README.md

 normal use of commands such as `git diff` etc. and all of the files that should be encrypted in the repository remain decrypted on your working copy.

 It supports use of different keys per directory if wanted.
 It can cover as many or as few files as you wish based on [.gitattributes](https://www.git-scm.com/docs/gitattributes)

 ## Installation

+You can obtain a binary from https://github.com/uw-labs/strongbox/releases

-Assuming you have a working [Go](https://golang.org) installation, you can install via `go get github.com/uw-labs/strongbox`
+Alternatively, assuming you have a working [Go](https://golang.org) installation, you can install via `go get github.com/uw-labs/strongbox`

-Or you can obtain a binary from https://github.com/uw-labs/strongbox/releases
+Since the binary version is now included in the strongbox file header, you are recommended using a release version.

 ## Usage